entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

                                     necessary (currently supported: avi, flv,
                                     gif, mkv, mov, mp4, webm, aac, aiff, alac, flac, m4a, mka, mp3, ogg, opus, vorbis, wav).
-If target container does not support the video/audio codec, remuxing will fail.
+If the target container does not support the video/audio codec, remuxing will
+                                    fail.
 You can specify multiple rules; e.g.
                                     "aac>m4a/mov>mp4/mkv" will remux aac to m4a,
                                     mov to mp4 and anything else to mkv --recode-video FORMAT           Re-encode the video into another format if